JoliviaN4/Building-and-Managing-an-Active-Directory-Environment-in-Microsoft-Azure/README.md

 <p>
 Step-by-step

-1. Confirm that the ping to 10.0.0.4 was successful.
+1. Confirm that the ping to 10.0.0.4 was successful
 2. Enter the following command: ipconfig /all
-3. Review the network adapter details.
+3. Review the network adapter details
-4. Verify the client IP configuration.
+4. Verify the client IP configuration
-5. Confirm the DNS server setting points to 10.0.0.4.
+5. Confirm the DNS server setting points to 10.0.0.4

 Explanation:
  This final verification confirmed that Client-1 could communicate with dc-1 and that the DNS settings were correctly configured to point to the domain controller.
 That completes the infrastructure setup required before deploying Active Directory.